 Minot North High School Sentinels logo unveiled

-MINOT, N.D.
-(KMOT) - Minot Public Schools Activities Director Mitch Lunde shared the new face of Minot North Wednesday.
+MINOT, N.D. -- Minot Public Schools Activities Director Mitch Lunde shared the new face of Minot North Wednesday.

 “Here it is...
 Minot North Sentinels Logo/Mascot #navysilver,” said Lunde in a tweet.